NZMSA/2019-Phase-1/Web App/README.md

 ## Step 4: Copy over project files
 Open up your file explorer and navigate to the directory where you cloned your repository files (for me it is C:\Users\Hayden\Documents\GitHub\PROJECT_NAME)

-Create a folder (e.g. my-app) and move your entire project files and folder here
+Move your entire project files and folder here
 (Note: your project files and folder will look different to the screenshot)

-Make sure you create a folder inside the repo folder or else you'll have errors later from Azure.

-Open up `.gitignore` (in the root repo folder) and change `/node_modules` to `my-app/node_modules` and remove the line `/build`.
-By doing these, we are making sure the node modules files don't get uploaded and build files get uploaded.

 ![Copy Files](githubImages/copy_files.PNG)